Bull River Re-vegetation Projects

 Our goal for the Bull River

 This project is anticipated to transform the Bull River’s banks into a healthy riparian area that promotes water quality and provides better habitat for native fish and wildlife.
 The paintings below, by local landowner Judy Triboulet, demonstrate the possible transformation of the Bull River from its current condition now to its anticipated state over the next 25 and 50 years.
+The LCFWG partners with other organizations and landowners to steward to the river – hoping to leave it in better condition than we found it.

 Latest on the Bull River